puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/kubernetes-api/workload-resources/horizontal-pod-autoscaler-v2.md

   - **currentMetrics.resource** (ResourceMetricStatus)

     resource refers to a resource metric (such as those specified in requests and limits) known to Kubernetes describing each pod in the current scale target (e.g. CPU or memory).
-Such metrics are built in to Kubernetes, and have special scaling options on top of those available to normal per-pod metrics using the "pods" source.
+Such metrics are built in to Kubernetes, and have special scaling options on top of those available to per-pod metrics using the "pods" source.

     <a name="ResourceMetricStatus"></a>
     *ResourceMetricStatus indicates the current value of a resource metric known to Kubernetes, as specified in requests and limits, describing each pod in the current scale target (e.g. CPU or memory).
-Such metrics are built in to Kubernetes, and have special scaling options on top of those available to normal per-pod metrics using the "pods" source.*
+Such metrics are built in to Kubernetes, and have special scaling options on top of those available to per-pod metrics using the "pods" source.*

     - **currentMetrics.resource.current** (MetricValueStatus), required